e-m-b-a/emba/CONTRIBUTING.md

   - work with local variables inside the functions
   - do not rely on globals if not needed

-- Use `export` for variables which aren't only used in one file
+- Use `export` for variables which aren't only used in one function
   - From bash perspective it isn't necessary, but helps for readability

-  - We do not accept variables that are not declared as local or external -> no indirect globals
+- We do not accept the usage of variables anymore that are not declared as local or external -> no indirect globals

 - Don't use backticks anymore, use $(..) instead